-- Right click and configure the hub probe for each hub you want to set.
+Right click and configure the controller probe for the robot you want to set.

-- Click over to the General tab of the Hub->Advanced Settings panel.
+Click over to the Advanced sub-tab of the Setup tab.

 You will need to do this for all hubs and any robots that you want to define special groups for.